-Maybe you want to show your friends the funny video that had you howling last night, or maybe you want to stream a soccer game – but why sit there hunched around your laptop or smartphone when you can easily connect it to your TV wirelessly or with cables?
+Maybe you want to show your friends the funny video that had you howling last night, or maybe you want to stream the Super Bowl on February 3 – but why sit there hunched around your laptop or smartphone when you can easily connect it to your TV wirelessly or with cables?

 We've got all the instructions and tips you need to successfully hook up one device to the other.
 Read our guide to discover everything you need to know about connecting your portable computer, phone or tablet to your TV.